What to do in Berlin

 The Reichstag, designed by Paul Wallot in 1894, is the seat of the constitutional and legislative body of Germany, the Bundestag.
-The dome and rooftop terrace of the Reichstag building are not only designed to offer visitors spectacular views across the city while they circle their way around it, but its energy efficient structure funnels natural light via numerous mirrors as well as fresh air into the parliamentary chamber.
-The Reichstag Building is located on the western end of Berlin’s city center, just south of Hauptbanhof and north of Tiergarten and the Brandenburg Gate.
+The dome and rooftop terrace of the Reichstag building is not only designed to offer visitors spectacular views across the city while they circle their way around it, but its energy-efficient structure funnels natural light via numerous mirrors as well as fresh air into the parliamentary chamber.
+The Reichstag Building is located on the western end of Berlin’s city centre, just south of Hauptbanhof and north of Tiergarten and the Brandenburg Gate.
 (Source: Free Tours by Foot)

 It is open daily from 8.00 to 12.00 Hrs.
 The rooftop terrace and the dome are closed all day on 24 December and from 16.00 hrs onwards on 31 December.

 Formerly part of East Berlin, the Friedrichshain neighbourhood today is a hub of the alternative lifestyle.
 The area is named after the Volkspark Friedrichshain, a vast green park at the northern border with Prenzlauer Berg.
 There are several designs and media companies located here including MTV Central Europe and its also home to hip bars, clubs, pubs, and cafes in the localities of Simon-Dach-Straße and Boxhagener Platz.

 Friedrichshain is also home to the famous (or infamous if you will) Berghain, a techno nightclub, where getting an entry is considered a sport in itself.
 There are articles upon articles dedicated to how to get inside the nightclub, what to wear, how to speak, how not to behave etc. etc. Makes for interesting reading.